 #1 Focus on the aesthetics

-- Absolutely crush your first slide with catchy headline & cover image.
-Unlike blog posts, images & headline do matter.
+- Absolutely crush your first slide with a catchy headline & cover image.
+Unlike blog posts, images & headlines do matter.

 - Use videos shorter than 15 seconds to really make stories snackable.